 In 1983 Peter Armstrong (a BBC Television producer at the time) considered the possibility of a modern version of Domesday, initially as an interactive documentary.
 An idea which grew to include video, images, maps, statistical data, etc. This formed the basis of the 1986 BBC Domesday project.

 The modern Domesday was compiled between 1984 and 1986 and published in 1986 with over a million people participating in the project.
 People (especially school children) supplied articles about local geography, social issues and daily life across the UK.
 This was linked with maps, photographs and statistical data to form the basis of the modern Domesday.
 In addition, professionally made material was also included such as virtual walks, OS maps, colour photographs and the 1981 census data.

-The project was a partnership between the BBC, Acorn Computers, Philips and Logica with additional funding from the European Commission’s ESPIRT initiative and was envisioned to mark the 900th anniversary of the original book’s completion.
+The project was a partnership between the BBC, Acorn Computers, Philips and Logica with additional funding from the European Commission’s ESPRIT initiative and was envisioned to mark the 900th anniversary of the original book’s completion.

 The Domesday Hardware

 The Domesday hardware consisted of a BBC Master computer fitted with a second-processor to enhance both the processing speed and the memory of the computer.
 In addition, a specially developed AIV (Acorn Interactive Video) SCSI card was fitted to interface the computer with the Philips VP415 LaserVision player.